ill-am/Giggle-A-Day/docs/services_ref/CORE_FLOW_SPEC.md

 ## Core Flow

-1. Frontend sends user's prompt to backend
+1. Frontend sends user's prompt to backend via `POST /prompt` with `{ "prompt": "..." }`.
-2. Backend stores prompt in `./samples/latest_prompt.txt`
+2. Backend stores the prompt in the repository `./samples/latest_prompt.txt` (use a repo-root-relative path).
-3. Backend sends back the prompt content in triplicate
+3. Backend responds with JSON: `{ "content": "<tripled-text>" }` (plain text with newline separators).
-4. Frontend displays the returned content in the preview pane
+4. Frontend parses the JSON, sets the `previewStore` to `content`, and the preview component renders it into the element with `data-testid="preview-content"`.

+Client UI behavior

+- The Generate button must be disabled while the request is in-flight and a minimal loading indicator shown.
+- On success, update the preview and re-enable the Generate button.
+- On error (non-2xx), display a brief error message and re-enable the Generate button; do not clear the existing preview content.

 ## Required Files